KOEGlike/throw/README.md

 ## [playable at](https://koeglike.itch.io/snowball-target)

-Shoot targets with snowballs, with custom projectile physics
+Shoot targets with snowballs in the wind, with custom projectile physics